 This Red Cabbage Risotto recipe combines healthy cabbage with hearty arborio rice and savory cheese for a comforting winter meal.
-We paired it with an interesting Italian red wine that helped the dish really shine.
+We have served this risotto with some interested wine pairings that really help the dish shine.

 Risotto is definitely great comfort food.
 Substantial and cheesy, it definitely warms your insides.
 Yet although we have had plenty of cold weather over the past few months, I hadn’t made risotto yet this season.
 Until Sunday.